tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 A set of videos and tutorials that students should watch ***before*** they start on WDD01.
 What is WDD01?
 Web Design and Development course 1 - Client-Side Web Development.

+## Before orientation week

+If you are waiting for the course to start and want to prep now, feel free to read our recommendations on [preparing before orientation week](prepping-before-orientation-week.md)

 ## Day 1 - Getting Started with macOS

 This section is for anyone new to using macOS, or are returning to macOS from a much earlier version; a collection of resources to get started with the latest version of acOS.